How to spot unreported water damage before it becomes costly

 Check that all mattresses are raised off the floor - Mattresses on the floor are a trap moisture and can become a problem for dampness in humid and wet climates

-2. Check for Musty Odours
+2. Check for musty odours

 A persistent musty smell is a strong indicator of mould or mildew, often caused by hidden moisture.
 Pay close attention to: